V1ncenttt/mlwp/README.md

-# 🌦️ Machine Learning for Weather Field Reconstruction
+# 🌦️ A Systematic Comparison of Machine
+Learning Models for Reconstructing
+Atmospheric Fields from Sparse
+Observations

 This repository contains the codebase and experiments for my MSc thesis at Imperial College London.
 The focus is on **field reconstruction** - recovering complete spatial weather fields from sparse sensor observations using machine learning, comparing deterministic and generative approaches on the [WeatherBench2](https://github.com/weatherbench2) dataset.